-The implementation of the temporary desalination plant for the Manning Scheme by March 2020 will mean we will not run out of water, however will need to continue on Level 4 restrictions until normal rainfall conditions return.
+The implementation of the temporary desalination plant for the Manning Scheme by March 2020 will mean we will not run out of water, however will need until normal rainfall conditions return.

 Any rainfall and extraction that occurs between now and February 2020 will only improve this situation.